Ricko Saputra

 Ricko Saputra (born 21 January 2000) is an Indonesian weightlifter.
 He won the gold medal in the men's 61 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.

-He won the bronze medal in the men's 61 kg event at the 2022 Asian Weightlifting Championships held in Manama, Bahrain.
+Saputra won the bronze medal in the men's 61 kg event at the 2022 Asian Weightlifting Championships held in Manama, Bahrain.
+He won the silver medal in his event at the 2024 Asian Weightlifting Championships held in Tashkent, Uzbekistan.